- 1What Is a Stomach?

 2. Hip Bath: A hip bath involves only the hips and the abdominal region below the navel.
 A special type of tub is used for this purpose.
 A cold hip bath at 10 to 18 degrees Celcius is a routine treatment for many diseases.

-Alternate hot and cold hip bath for 20 minutes is also anecdotally prescribed in treating ulcers.
+Alternate hot and cold hip baths for 20 minutes are also anecdotally prescribed in treating ulcers.
 This usually enhances blood flow, which helps to eliminate allogenic chemicals and facilitate muscle relaxation.
 Cold abdominal packs and steam baths may act through prostaglandins to induce epithelial cell proliferation.

 Duration - 20 minutes.